romeo1232/servo-motor/README.md

 # servo-motor

+there is a picture of connecting servo with arduino and file in tinkercad website

+every thing done in tinkercad website

-this is the code that move the servo
+and this is the code that move the servo

 // C++ code
 //